 What Does a Home Warranty Cover?

-A home warranty doesn’t cover everything in your home, and therefore it is important to understand the types of warranty coverage plans.
+A home warranty doesn’t cover everything in your home, but plans can encompass a lot.
+It is important to understand the types of warranty coverage plans.
+In its broadest terms, home warranties usually cover:

 Some companies will also allow homeowners to build custom plans and purchase add-on protection for miscellaneous items such as a pool or second refrigerator.

-It’s important to thoroughly read the terms and conditions of any warranty plan and understand their limitations.
+It is important to thoroughly read the terms and conditions of any warranty plan and understand their limitations.
 For example, a plan that covers your refrigerator might not offer protection for the ice maker.
-There might also be exemptions for appliances/systems that break under certain situations — an oven that breaks during a self-clean cycle might not be covered, as an example.
+Additionally, while an HVAC system is typically covered by a home warranty plan, window air-conditioning units are not.
+There might be exemptions for appliances/systems that break under certain situations — an oven that breaks during a self-clean cycle might not be covered, as an example.

 Additionally, appliances or systems might have to meet certain regular maintenance requirements or be installed properly by a professional to be eligible for coverage.